hathix/cs50-section/handouts/week4.md

 }
 ```

 ##  Merge sort

-It's a ilttle too complicated to work out on paper, so try it on your own at <https://github.com/hathix/cs50-section/blob/master/code/4/sort-challenge.c>!
+Try it on your own at <https://github.com/hathix/cs50-section/blob/master/code/4/sort-challenge.c>!